novika-lang/novika/README.md

 Scoping, inheritance, and composition are all achieved through block relationships in Novika.
 There are two kinds of relationships: *is a friend of*, and *is **the** parent of*.

-- Blocks can have only one, or no *parent*.
+- Blocks can have only one *parent*, or no parents.
 - Blocks can have zero or more *friends*.

-Blocks can change their (and other blocks') relationships (i.e. edges) at runtime, thereby affecting how (and which) entries are looked up and so on.
+Blocks can change their (and other blocks') relationships (i.e. edges) at runtime, thereby affecting how, which, and whose entries are looked up and opened.

 Block relationships can be cyclic: already-queried blocks are simply skipped.
-For those interested, Novika entry lookup is a weird (mainly for historical reasons and for convenience) combination of DFS and BFS (I guess...).
+For those interested, Novika entry lookup is a weird (mainly for historical reasons and for convenience) combination of DFS and BFS (I guess...)

-For instance, first, *is parent of* relationships of block A are traversed, followed by a traversal over A's friends, followed by a traversal over the friends of A's parents.
+For instance, first, *is the parent of* relationships of block A are traversed, followed by a traversal over A's friends, followed by a traversal over the friends of A's parents.
 Together they are known as *the first echelon* in Novika.

 *The second echelon* is parents, friends, and friends of parents of the first echelon.
 Novika lookup machinery (and machinery it is!) simply recurses on members of the second echelon; prior to that it queries each member for whatever it is interested in, and turns to recursion only when the query remains unanswered.